department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/burial-planning.md

 - Fax it to 855-840-8299

 You’ll get a letter from us telling you if you can be buried in a VA national cemetery.
 This is called your pre-need decision letter.
 Keep it in a safe place.
-Your family members will need this letter to request your burial after you've died.
+Your family members will need this letter to request your burial after you’ve died.

 </div>